AmiriMc/Data_Engineering_Data_Warehouse/README.md

 * Get total number of artists in the `artists` table: `SELECT COUNT(*) FROM artists;`
 * Get total number of rows in the `time` table: `SELECT COUNT(*) FROM time;`

-These queries can be ran in three different ways; 1) command line interface (CLI), 2) from within a Jupyter Notebook, or 3) directly in the Redshift console, using the Query editor.
+These queries can be ran in three different ways: 1) command line interface (CLI), 2) from within a Jupyter Notebook, or 3) directly in the Redshift console, using the Query editor.

 ## Query Results